The Double Exponential Runtime is Tight for 2-Stage Stochastic ILPs: Reduction from the problem

-Further, all variables get a lower bound $L$ of $0$ and an upper bound $U$ of $\zeta$.
-We can set the objective function arbitrarily as we are just searching for a feasible solution, hence we set it to $w = (0, 0, \dots, 0)^\top$.
-Thus implicitly we turned this problem into a decision problem where we ask whether the Integer Linear Program admits a feasible solution. \\
+All variables get a lower bound of $0$ and an upper bound of $\zeta$.
+We can set the objective function arbitrarily as we are just searching for a feasible solution, hence we set it to $c = (0, 0, \dots, 0)^\top$. \\